-Our project established a two acre oyster restoration ground at the Duck Creek site in the Wellfleet Harbor (download map), with following results:
+This project established a two acre oyster restoration ('water management facility') at the Duck & Mayo Creeks site in the Wellfleet Harbor (download map), with following results:

-• potential increase in commercial shellfish value of $1 million
+• increase in commercial shellfish value of $1 million

 • 140-200 million gallons of increased water filtration daily, and

-• 3,500 pounds of nitrogen sink per year (based on current scientific knowledge).
+• 3,500 pounds of nitrogen sink per year (based on present scientific knowledge).

 We have established a comprehensive monitoring plan using YSI 6600V2-4 unit at the site that measures chlorophyll, blue-green algae, DO, salinity, pH, conductivity, and turbidity (available on line).
 Based on the YSI data we hope to gain insight into daily and seasonal water quality changes and to support the project’s additional in situ field monitoring of ground water (two wells), nutrients, oyster spat counts and biodiversity assessments twice a month that started in June 2011.

 Our collaboration with Prof. Kristina Hill, and her landscape architecture studio at UC Berkeley, produced students' posters as visions of fully resotred oyster reefs and adaptation to sea level rise: 1, 2, 3.